FredHutch/VISCtemplates/inst/rmarkdown/templates/visc_report/resources/assay_level_README_template.md

 ## Analysis Notes

-If there is anything worth noting about the methods or report versions, briefly describe that here.
+If there is anything worth noting about the report versions or methods, briefly describe that here.

+More detailed descriptions specific to an individual report version can go in the README file within that report's folder.